Education&Training

 • Internal Academic Exchange Series Lectures

-• In addition to the above lecture series, there are international academic conferences, research progress reports, and other academic exchange activities.
-Students at the CIMR not only benefit from exchanges and cooperation between laboratories within the institute or domestic laboratories but also exercise their abilities through face-to-face exchanges with top international peers.
+In addition to the above lecture series, there are international academic conferences, research progress reports, and other academic exchange activities.
+Students at CIMR not only benefit from exchanges and cooperation between laboratories within the institute or domestic laboratories but also exercise their abilities through face-to-face exchanges with top international peers.

-14. What courses does the CIMR have?
+14. What courses does CIMR have?

 After doctoral students enroll, they need to complete the courses required by the university’s training program and earn the required credits.
-The CIMR also offers special courses based on specific situations.
+CIMR also offers special courses based on specific situations.

 CIMR is preparing to establish a student union to enrich students' extracurricular lives, which will organize various cultural and sports activities, including outings, fun sports meetings, and teacher-student exchange meetings.

-• In addition to receiving living allowances and scholarships from the corresponding university, the CIMR also provides additional living allowances, increasing year by year.
+• In addition to receiving living allowances and scholarships from the corresponding university, CIMR also provides additional living allowances, increasing year by year.

 • Participation in rich academic and team-building recreational activities.